 “We turned the entire board over in one day—little old Steelworkers and little old Esmark,” says Ron Bloom, the steel union’s point man in the battle.

-Bloom is the economic advisor and assistant to International Union President, Leo Gerard, and he's also a former Wall Street investment banker who joined the USW as a strategy advisor in 1996.
+Bloom is the economic advisor and assistant to International Union President, Leo Gerard, and he's also a former Wall Street investment bankerwho joined the USW as a strategy advisor in 1996.
 His pedigree as a former Wall Streeter may be one reason the WSJ wrote about the union, but he definitely has some populist ideas that show concern and respect for those of us who worry about losing our jobs to outsourcing.

-sample of some remarks Bloom delivered last year to the INSOL International Annual Regional Conference [pdf] [emphasis mine]:
+Here's a sample of some remarks Bloom delivered last year to the INSOL International Annual Regional Conference [pdf] [emphasis mine]:

 We certainly acknowledge that we live in a global market economy, but we make no apology for our belief that the market does not adequately express the value of labor.
 This is the fundamental reason why workers act collectively—so that they can achieve more for themselves than the market would otherwise provide.